DandyLyons/notes/content/Library/The Bible (WEB)/44 - Acts/Acts-09.md

 He fell on the earth, and heard a voice saying to him, "Saul, Saul, why do you persecute me?"

 ###### v5
 He said, "Who are you, Lord?"
-The Lord said, "I am Jesus, whom you are persecuting.
+The Lord said, "I am Jesus, whom you are persecuting. [^1]It is hard for you to kick against the goads.

 ###### v6
 But rise up and enter into the city, then you will be told what you must do."